 STATSOFT, i. n. c.
 STATISTICA (Data analysis software system), version 6.
 2001.

-Biologist, MSC in biology.
+Biologist.
 Doctor of medicine/Tropical Diseases.
-Professor and researcher at the Federal University of Pará – UFPA.
-And researcher in Tropical Medicine core Developer of the UFPA.
-Email: [email protected]
+Lecturer and researcher at the Federal University of Pará – UFPA.
+Researcher of the Graduate program of the Center for Tropical Medicine UFPA email: [email protected] (corresponding author).